-Chinese Tangrams, the Big Snake (a game from Ghana), and other fun games from around the world
+Teach your students how to play Chinese Tangrams, the Big Snake (a game from Ghana), and other fun games from around the world.

-Children engage in educational activities related to Native American culture, including a guessing game and dream or wish analyzation.
+Children engage in educational activities related to Native American culture, including a guessing game and dream analysis.

 Pusa at aso means "cat and dog" in the Filipino language of Tagalog.
 This game is guaranteed to get students' blood pumping and teaches children how to work together to have fun.

 Help your students develop concentration and quick reflexes with this fun physical activity that has its roots in ancient Greece.

 Flashlight Tag, Subtraction Salute, Speed Racer, and four other fun ways to practice basic math